Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 |  GND        | GND                                    | uses regular GB camera ribbon |
 |  +5V        | +5V                                    | uses regular GB camera ribbon |

+The Arduino codes comprises an auto-exposure routine, so it may give something interesting at first try.

 ## Register setting, the comprehensive explanation

 Understanding the registers system for the first time is not trivial, knowing the sketchy documentation available.
 Despite everything, through trial and error, datalogging and a bit of educated guess (plus quite a lot of time), I think I overall understand how to drive them now.